loretod/things-that-go-bump/README.md

 ## Predict

-- :paper plane: Take a look at the code and make a prediction.
+- :brain: Take a look at the code and make a prediction.
 What do you think will happen?

 ## Run
 Switch to the simulator window and hit play.
 Was you're prediction correct?
 Anything unexpected?

 ## Investigate
 Now... let's see what happens if you select "Enemy" as one of the players?

 Take a look at the hint if you need to see how.
 ```blocks
     //@highlight
     sprites.onOverlap(SpriteKind.Player, SpriteKind.Enemy, function (sprite, otherSprite) {
     })
 ```
+Switch over to the simulator to see what happens.

 ## Huh!
-Because we created the sea weed sprite with the "food" attribute, the event collision is never triggered.
+Because we created the seaweed sprite with the "food" tag, the event collision is never triggered.

-When creating a game, make sure to pay attention to your sprite's attributes.
+When creating a game, make sure to pay attention to your sprite's tags.

-Now change the player attributes back to "Player" and "Food".
+Now change the player tags back to "Player" and "Food".

 ## Modify
 Time to change things up.
 Play around with the some of the settings and see what happens.